Tanmengxuan/grab_traffic_management/3_Main/README.md

 ## Step 2

+## Evaluating the trained model

 ### Test on the entire preprocessed test dataset

-After `test_processed.h5' has been saved, we can evaluate the model (named as 'best_model') that has been trained and saved in `checkpoints/` folder.
+After `test_processed.h5` has been saved, we can evaluate the model (named as 'best_model') that has been trained and saved in the `checkpoints/` folder.

 Run
 ```